GIVING (& GIVING BACK)

 Junior <18 $15

-Your membership fee qualifies as a donation for a tax receipt, and thus is called a donation on the form.
+For online memberships, your membership fee qualifies as a donation for a tax receipt, and therefore is called a donation on the form.

 Donations are greatly appreciated and go towards programming to fulfill our mission, which is to foster a greater appreciation of all aspects of the natural environment through presentations, field trips, education programs and environmental advocacy.
 Donations to the Conservation Fund go towards supporting our Graduate Student Scholarship.
 Donors receive a tax receipt, and are acknowledged by name in our Annual Report.